johanjaguardev/JohanWTF-Portfolio---Astro-Project/src/content/posts/post-1.md

 8. **Extend with view transtitions**: Complete tutorial part abouyt view transitions.

+9. **CSS and UI Improvement**: making some css and UI improvement, image and logo inclusion and some related tasks.

+10. **Projects Section**: Create 3 projects section, without categories.

 ## What's next

 1. **Strapi Integration or another CMS**: Enable strapi and manage the content of portfolio and blog with this cms.

-2. **CSS and UI Improvement**: making some css and UI improvement, image and logo inclusion and some related tasks.
+2. **Projects by Categories**: Create all projects section with category separation.

+3. **Using HTML components**: Implement component to improve UX of content of portfolio.

-3. **A11Y review and bugfix**: Improve accesibility of this blog.
+4. **A11Y review and bugfix**: Improve accesibility of this blog.

-4. **Enable multilanguage**: Enable Spanish translations for the content.
+5. **Enable multilanguage**: Enable Spanish translations for the content.